 Look out, look out, there are Black Flies about!

-This Spring we have already seen a number of patients with nasty, infected insect bites, caused by a biting black insect known as a Blandford Fly.
+Every Spring we see a large number of patients with nasty, infected insect bites, caused by a biting black insect known as a Blandford Fly.
 The Latin name for the insect is Simulium posticatum but it takes its common name from a town in Dorset (Blandford Forum), whose residents have suffered particularly badly following outbreaks of the insects in the past.

 The Fly is found near slow-moving rivers; Chalgrove, with the brook running right through the village and the Rec, offers the ideal breeding ground.
 The adult female likes to snack on some blood before mating!
 Most bites are likely to occur during the middle of the day rather than in the evening and the Fly usually attacks the ankles or lower legs.